KyleWilliford/bemore/README.md

 Open up your slack client and try out the new commands!!!!1!11!

-These are the currently available commands:
+These are the new slash commands you can use in Slack:
 `/is_spam_domain [email, or domain]` Checks a given email/domain string against a list of known disposable spam domains, maintained here: https://github.com/martenson/disposable-email-domains.
 The domain is the only relevant piece - anything before the `@` is stripped out.

 `/is_in_phishtank [url]` Checks a given url against a list of known phishy urls, maintained here: https://www.phishtank.com/

 `/is_in_openphish [url]` Checks a given url against a list of known phishy urls, maintained here: https://openphish.com/phishing_feeds.html

-`is_zeus_domain [domain]` Checks a given domain against a list of known ZeuS trojan domains, maintained here: https://zeustracker.abuse.ch/blocklist.php?download=baddomains
+`/is_zeus_domain [domain]` Checks a given domain against a list of known ZeuS trojan domains, maintained here: https://zeustracker.abuse.ch/blocklist.php?download=baddomains

 `/is_zeus_ipv4 [ipv4]` Checks a given ipv4 address against a list of known ZeuS trojan ip addresses, maintained here: